ThyCowLord/ThyCowLord.github.io/blog.md

 ## Entry Seven: Dated Sunday March Fourth
 CowCore has been developed. __It will not be released.__ The reason why?
 It's the engine I use for creating games.
 It's the engine my company uses.
 So shut up.
 It's closed source.
+You can find the docs [here](https://thycowlord.github.io/cowcore)

 ## Entry Six: Dated Tuesday February Seventh